Purdue-SoCET/RISCVBusiness/docs/src/multicore.md

 A heterogenous multicore system uses disparate core designs and features to provide multiprocessing.
 This allows for greater task level parallelism without the power and area overhead that a homogenous design requires.
-Current RISCVBusiness allows configurable RISC-V extensions, caches, branch predictor, and multipliers.
+Current RISCVBusiness allows configurable RISC-V extensions, caches, branch predictor, and multipliers for heterogeneous core designs.

 ### Heterogeneous Multicore Build Framework
 Each core can be configured in YAML configuration file.
 Per core configurable settings are Extensions, Branch predictor, Caches, and Multipliers.
 Global configurations include num_harts, xlen, bus type, cache block sizes, and supervisor settings.

 ```make config``` parses the configuration file to generate 3 files for building the core.
  - `source_code/packages/core_configuration_pkg.sv`
     - Contains per core configurations.